-Shanghai has to be a contender for the buzziest city in Asia, a thriving business hub that's brashly modern yet wears its history on its sleeve.
+Shanghai is a top contender for the buzziest city in Asia, a thriving business hub that's brashly modern yet wears its history on its sleeve.
 Dense with glitz and grit, the city has a sophisticated and international feel that makes it completely unlike any other mainland metropolis.
-And these days, as the hub of China‘s boom, it’s a city very much on the up.

 But where should you base yourself?
-The subway network – the biggest in the world – makes whizzing around town easy, but you'll have an easier stay if you plonk yourself in the right area to start with.
-Whatever kind of trip you're planning, here's our expert's guide to the best area to stay in Shanghai.
+The subway network – the biggest in the world – makes whizzing around town easy, but you'll have an easier stay if you choose the right area to start with.
+Whatever kind of trip you're planning, here's our expert's guide to where to stay in Shanghai.

 People's Square is bang in the middle of the city, and from here you can walk to most of the attractions.
 It's served with countless places to eat and shop, and there are a couple of museums right on your doorstep.
 Architecturally, it's a total mish-mash, but then that is very Shanghai.
 If the hustle and bustle get too much, People's Park makes a great retreat.

 Jing'an is the city's modern centre, and it's Shanghai at its busiest and buzziest, with a plethora of places to eat, drink and (mostly) shop.
-Many places to stay here are undistinguished business hotels, but there are a few quirkier venues tucked away too.
+Many places to stay mainly come under the category of undistinguished business hotels, but there are a few quirkier venues tucked away too.